top of page

 No!
 Good training will bring out the best version of your dog.
 For any social creature, learning to meet expected standards of behavior increases quality of life.

-It's possible you'll find that some of the things you thought were personality traits, were actually signs of over-stimulation and stress.
-(Constant zoomies, inability to stop playing when it's called for, etc.) But these aren't personality traits, they're behaviors that don't get your dog the social connection they want, and good training will.
+You may find that some of the things you thought were personality traits were actually signs of over-stimulation and stress.
+(Constant zoomies, inability to stop playing when it's called for, etc.) Their playful spirit will be far from lost; rest is good for everyone.

-Our methods are not without corrections, but they are based in first meeting the dogs needs and building a shared language so we can adequately reinforce desired behavior and communicate boundaries.
-What you find teaching this way, is that personality blossoms.
+Our methods are not without corrections, but they are based on first meeting the dog's needs and building a shared language so we can adequately reinforce desired behavior and communicate boundaries.
+What you find when you teach this way is that personality blossoms.

 It depends.

-There are lots of factors to consider that fall under three main categories: you, your dog, and the training service you choose.
+There are many factors to consider, which fall into three main categories: you, your dog, and the training service you choose.

-Your dog has certain genetic predispositions, an upbringing, and training history that will influence things like behavior, emotional tendencies toward certain things, and their drive for food or other reinforcers we'll use in training.
+Your dog has certain genetic predispositions, an upbringing, and training history that will influence things like behavior, emotional tendencies, and their drive for food or other reinforcers we'll use in training.

 When choosing weekly private sessions, your trainer will be teaching you how to train your own dog.
-There are many skills you and your dog will need to build, and each one we'll work on progressively.
-Your goals and weekly progress will decide the pace.
+There are many skills you and your dog will need to build, and we'll work on each progressively.
+Your weekly progress will decide the pace.
 For more basic training, we might work together for a few months.
-Clients looking for advanced behavioral modification may expect six months or sometimes more.
+Clients needing more advanced behavioral modification may expect six months, or sometimes more.

-If you choose a board and train, your trainer will do the bulk of the training and then teach you how to maintain and build on it.
-The length of your dogs board and train will likely be between two and six weeks.
+If you choose a board-and-train approach, your trainer will handle the bulk of the training and then teach you how to maintain and build on it.
+Board and Trains are a huge jump-start and often more cost-effective in the long term, even with the higher up-front cost.
+The length of your dog's board-and-train will likely be between 2 and 4 weeks.

-In our initial consultation and first session, we'll choose the right service for you and support you in ways that feel most helpful.
+In our initial consultation and first session, we'll choose the right service for you and make a plan to support you in your training journey in the ways that feel most helpful to you.

-The initial phone consultation will give us time to go over some details about your dog and the goals you have for training.
-We'll bring expectations we have of clients, and you bring all your questions so we can ensure we're a great match.
+The initial phone consultation will give us time to review details about your dog and your training goals.
+We'll bring our expectations for clients, and you'll get all your questions so we can ensure we're a great match.
 Next, we'll go over our service options and book our first session (basic training) or evaluation (behavioral cases).

 Following our call, we'll email you a welcome packet, so you're totally prepared for your first session.

-In your first session or evaluation we'll do more information gathering, some training, and start putting together your training or behavioral modification plan.
-This is usually a great time to decide if weekly sessions are a good fit, or if a board and train might be a better option.
+In your first session or evaluation, we'll gather more information, provide some training, and start putting together your training or behavioral modification plan.
+This is a great time to decide whether weekly sessions are a good fit or if a board and train is a better option.

-Within one-two days after each session, you'll get an overview and personalized homework for you and your dog to work on throughout the week or two before your next session.
+Within 1 to 3 days after each session, you'll receive an overview and personalized homework for you and your dog to work on throughout the week or two before your next session.

 After the first, the session schedule will look approximately like this: